 about Pet Influencers.

-At Urban Paws UK we realise how important assigning the right pet influencer to the right job is.
+At Urban Paws UK we realise how important assigning the right digital creators to the right job is.
 We have years of experience identifying which of our amazing animals is best suited to each campaign, be that in terms of follower count, the platforms they use, or any specific skills.

 to deliver powerful ‘influencer marketing’ campaigns.